 - b.
-In the QoS Policy for field, enter a descriptive name for the new application or game. - c.
+In the QoS Policy For field, enter a descriptive name for the new application or game. - c.
 In the Connection Type list, select either TCP, UDP, or both (TCP/UDP).
-Specify the port number or range of port numbers used by the application or game. - 7.
+Specify the port number or range of port numbers that the application or game uses. - 7.
 From the Priority list, select the priority for Internet access for this traffic relative to other applications and traffic.
 The options are Low, Normal, High, and Highest. - 8.
 Click Apply to save this rule to the QoS Policy list and return to the QoS Setup screen.

-QoS for a Router LAN Port
+Set up QoS for a Router LAN Port

 - > To create a QoS policy for a device connected to one of the router's LAN ports: - 1.
 Select Advanced > Setup > QoS Setup to display the QoS Setup screen.
 Select the Turn Internet Access QoS On check box. - 2.
 Click the Setup QoS Rule button. - 3.
-Click the Add Priority Rule button.

-4. From the Priority Category list, select Ethernet LAN Port, as shown in the following figure:
+Click the Add Priority Rule button. - 4.
+From the Priority Category list, select Ethernet LAN Port, as shown in the following figure:

 - 5. From the LAN port list, select the LAN port. - 6.
 From the Priority list, select the priority for Internet access for this port's traffic relative to other applications.

-The options are Low, Normal, High, and Highest. - 7.
-Click Apply to save this rule to the QoS Policy list and return to the QoS Setup screen. - 8.
+The options are Low, Normal, High, and Highest.

+- 7. Click Apply to save this rule to the QoS Policy list and return to the QoS Setup screen. - 8.
 In the QoS Setup screen, click Apply.

-QoS for a MAC Address
+Set up QoS for a MAC Address

-- > To create a QoS policy for traffic from a specific MAC address: - Select Advanced > Setup > QoS Setup, and click the Setup QoS Rule button.
+- To create a QoS policy for traffic from a specific MAC address: - Select Advanced > Setup > QoS Setup, and click the Setup QoS Rule button.
 The QoS Setup screen displays. - 2.
 Click Add Priority Rule. - 3.
-From the Priority Category list, select MAC Address to display the following screen:
+From the Priority Category list, select MAC Address:

-- 4. If the device to be prioritized appears in the MAC Device List, select its radio button.
+4. If the device is the MAC Device List, select its radio button.

 The information from the MAC Device List populates the policy name, MAC Address, and Device Name fields.

-If the device does not appear in the MAC Device List, click Refresh.
-If it still does not appear, then fill in these fields manually. - 5.
-From the Priority list, select the priority for Internet access for this device's traffic reelative to other applications and traffic.
-The options are Low, Normal, High, and Highest. - 6.
-Click Apply to save this rule to the QoS Policy list and return to the QoS Setup screen. - 7.
+If the device is not in the list, click Refresh.
+If it still does not appear, fill in these fields manually.

+5. From the Priority list, select the priority for Internet access for this device's traffic relative to other applications and traffic.

+The options are Low, Normal, High, and Highest.

+- 6. Click Apply to save this rule to the QoS Policy list and return to the QoS Setup screen. - 7.
 In the QoS Setup screen, select the Turn Internet Access QoS On check box. - 8.
 Click Apply.

-Edit or Delete a QoS Policy
+Edit or Delete an Existing QoS Policy